 Competition Guidelines

-The Presbyterian College Service Entrepreneurship Competition is a social entrepreneurship case competition open to all high school seniors in the U.S. Students must apply to PC by December 1 and may work individually or in teams of two or three.
-Students must submit their plans by January 5.
+The Presbyterian College Service Entrepreneurship Competition is a social entrepreneurship case competition open to all high school seniors and transfer students in the U.S. Students must apply to PC by December 15 and may work individually or in teams of two or three.
+Students must submit their plans by January 6.

 What to Include in Your Proposal